 There are several art galleries and museums in Newcastle which welcome emerging contemporary artists from all over the world.
 Here are some of the most popular museums:

-- The Laing – an art gallery on New Bridge Street which hosts a very impressive collection of art and sculpture.
+- The Laing – an art gallery on New Bridge Street which hosts a very impressive collection of art and sculptures.

 - The Great North Museum: Hancock – established in 1884, the museum is located on the campus of Newcastle University.
 It showcases natural history and ancient civilisations.

-Newcastle has a long and strong sporting tradition, in particular football, hockey, basketball and horse racing.
+Newcastle has a long and strong sporting tradition, in particular football, hockey, and basketball.

 Established in 1892, Newcastle United is a professional football club, currently playing in the Premier League.
 With a capacity of 52,405, St James’ Park has been the home of Newcastle United since the club was established.